 - Banding any fertilizer salt with the seed at planting time can delay emergence and reduce stands.
-Low soil moisture, fertilizer salt index, high temperatures, sandy soils, and high rates of fertilizer application will increase the risk of delayed emergence and stand reduction. - Do not band urea, diammonium phosphate, or ammonium nitrate in mixtures with the seed at planting. - Including nitrification inhibitors with fall-applied ammonium-nitrogen (NH4-N) may be beneficial.
+Low soil moisture, high fertilizer salt index, high temperatures, sandy soils, and high rates of fertilizer application will increase the risk of delayed emergence and stand reduction. - Do not band urea, diammonium phosphate, or ammonium nitrate in mixtures with the seed at planting. - Including nitrification inhibitors with fall-applied NH4-N (ammonium) may be beneficial.